aknobloch/Pan/README.md

 # What is Pan?
 In the age of information and big data, it has become nearly impossible for any conscientious consumer to keep their facts straight.
-Whether reading news articles, sports, tabloids or research papers, the amount of information presented to people on a daily basis is utterly overwhelming.
+Whether reading news, sports, tabloids or research papers, the amount of information presented to people on a daily basis is utterly overwhelming.

 This is where Pan comes in.
 Pan is a browser extension aimed at providing easy access to subjects and sources.